KostasBzn/BatchGuard_Obfuscator/README.md

 ### Encoding Example

-In the repository there is an `example.txt` file with simple commands that you can experiment by obfuscating and running it.
+In the repository there is an `example.txt` file with simple commands that you can experiment by obfuscating and execute them.

 ### Usage